Earlier this month I reviewed the 1997 monster movie “Anaconda”, and in that review I

 experience.
 “Lake Placid” on the

-other hand is about as average as monster movies get, it’s boring, it’s
+other hand is about as average as monster movies get.
+For me, it’s boring, it’s

 impression that this movie was trying to be a blend of scary and funny, but it